 2. All in one concept.
 A good zoom lens will replace (sometimes) at least 2 prime lenses, so this could mean saving money, saving space in my photo bag, traveling lighter with less lenses (one or maximum two zoom lenses, when traveling, can do all the work you need, while being comfortable).
 Changing lenses means : dust exposure to the sensor in your camera and the chance to miss unrepeatable moments, because you were busy changing lenses.

 Zoom Lenses are not so good for me when :

 1. I need to travel really light and I feel that a small prime lens (maximum 2) could do the work for me as well.

-2. I need to be as unobtrusive as possible, really blend into the crowd, not wanting to intimidate the people with my cannon-like zoom, ready to lauch psychologically disturbing projectiles.
+2. I need to be as unobtrusive as possible, really blend into the crowd, not wanting to intimidate the people with my cannon-like zoom, ready to launch psychologically disturbing projectiles.

-3. I need the best IQ performance in low light conditions (shooting inside a bar, church, museum or a house, while in a live performance, concert, out on the street during evening and even at night).
-This means lower ISO settings, faster shutter speeds and the chance to actually get the picture right, when shooting handheld.
-You need a fast lens and the prime lenses are faster that zoom lenses.
+3. I need the best IQ performance in low light conditions (shooting inside a bar, church, museum or a house, while at a live performance, concert, out on the street during evening and even at night).
+This means lower ISO settings, faster shutter speeds and the chance to actually get the picture right, when shooting hand-held.
+For this, you need a fast lens and the prime lenses are faster that zoom lenses.
 The faster, the better (most of the times), so for me “fast” means the possibility to start from F2.0 and going faster, like F1.4 and even F1.2

 Prime Lenses are good for me for their :